abilandz/PH8124/Lecture_6/Lecture_6.md

 SomeArray[${#SomeArray[*]}]=SomeValue
 ```

 The above syntax works, because array indexing starts from 0 and ends with N-1, where N is the total number of array elements.
-Since ```${#SomeArray[*]}``` gives the total number of array elements N, the above syntax just appends the new N-th entry.
+Since ```${#SomeArray[*]}``` gives the total number of array elements N, the above syntax just appends the new N-th element.

 Quite frequently, we need to prepend or append the same string to all array elements.
 This can be achieved  elegantly with the following syntax: